davidwcleary/AMGD/README.md

 ## Basic Commands

-For the purposes of getting started without having to worry about installing software we are going to make use of a fantastic free resource at https://sandbox.bio/ Go to that address and click on the 'Playgrounds' menu (top right) and select 'Command Line'.
+For the purposes of getting started without having to worry about installing software we are going to make use of a fantastic free resource at https://sandbox.bio/ Go to that address and click on the 'Start' 'Terminal Basics'.
 You should now have a terminal window in your browser that looks like the below.

 <img src="https://github.com/davidwcleary/AMGD/blob/main/Screenshot%202023-03-02%20at%2015.12.15.png">

-The first thing you might notice is the prompt **guest@sandbox$** this shows that the shell is ready and waiting for some form of command.
+The first thing you might notice is the prompt **root@localhost:~/tutorial#** this shows that the shell is ready and waiting for some form of command.
 In other terminals the prompt may look different, but typically has **%** or **$** at the end.
 For ease all the example commands we encounter will be shown from a prompt of **$**

 To make it clear, every command is shown as: